Based on what you've told us, it looks like you're covered by the Building and Construction General On-site Award [MA000020].

 Travelling to and from work

-This allowance isn’t paid if the employer provides the employee with transport to and from their home to the job site (eg. driving them in a work vehicle, or arranging to have them picked up by another driver).
+This allowance isn’t paid if the employer provides or offers to provide transport to and from the employee's home to the job site (for example, driving them in a work vehicle, or arranging to have them picked up by another driver), or

 Travelling to and from work - long distance

-If an employee has to travel more than 50 kms from the GPO or principal post office, they are entitled to the daily travel allowance, plus:
+If an employee has to travel to a construction site that is outside a 50 km radius of the GPO or principal post office where their home is, and they have to travel more than 50km by road from their home, then they are entitled to the daily travel allowance, plus:

 - reimbursement for travel expenses that are reasonably incurred, including an amount per kilometre if the employee uses their own vehicle.